Pauan/nino/README.rst

   NINO.compile(ast, scope, "expression")
   NINO.compile(ast, scope, "statement")

 The third argument to ``NINO.compile`` determines whether the top level is treated as an expression or a statement.
-REPLs will generally want to use ``"expression"`` since they return a value.
+REPLs will generally want to use ``"expression"`` because they return a value.
 On the other hand, if you're putting the string into a file which will be loaded later, you should use ``"statement"``.

 In addition, there are some optional properties::